Minthos/Sendario/techtree.md

  - cost: 1000 xp, 10 EFLOPS * h, $20M r&d money
  - Tier: 30% failure, 50% lv2, 20% lv3

+Success means you get a prototype of the resulting upgrade and you unlock a project to mass produce it.
+Failure means you get refunded 150% of the xp cost.

 upgrade tiers:
 lv0: up to 2 bonuses, up to 1 malus, 1x strength
-lv1: up to 3 bonuses, up to 2 maluses, 2x strength
+lv1: up to 3 bonuses, up to 2 maluses, 2x strength, up to 1 exotic ingredient for up to 20% boost (1% boost per 1% ingredient mass)
-lv2: up to 4 bonuses, up to 3 maluses, 3x strength
+lv2: up to 4 bonuses, up to 3 maluses, 3x strength, up to 2 exotic ingredients for up to 40% boost (1% boost per 1% ingredient mass)
-lv3: up to 5 bonuses, up to 4 maluses, 4x strength
+lv3: up to 5 bonuses, up to 4 maluses, 4x strength, up to 3 exotic ingredients for up to 60% boost (1% boost per 1% ingredient mass)
+"Up to" means random number of randomly chosen bonuses that can stack with each other.
+Maluses can not be on the same stats as there are bonuses.

 All items can have the following upgrades:
 - telemetry harness: boosts xp gain from using this item